Chevening Research, Science, and Innovation Leadership Fellowship (CRISP)

 - Have demonstrable commitment to innovation, and the experience and aptitude to contribute to the programme

-- Have an excellent academic background in science, engineering or technology, or considerable experience of working in such fields and good working knowledge of English (to be assessed by a qualified English language assessor)
+- Have an excellent academic background in science, engineering or technology, or considerable experience of working in such fields and good working knowledge of English (to be assessed in your application form and at interview)

 - Not hold British or dual British citizenship